TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

 ---

 # Tasks
-> Using NYSE Trades and Quotes (TAQ) data for a representataive sample of stocks, find the exchange market shares based on stock, time of day, and date.
+> Using NYSE Trades and Quotes (TAQ) data for a representative sample of stocks, find the exchange market shares based on stock, time of day, and date.

 # Data
 The TAQ data covered the following time frame and symbols: